Bofors 40 mm Automatic Gun L/70: Bofors 40 Mk4

 Bofors 40 Mk4 is a modern multipurpose naval gun system developed by BAE Systems AB.
 This is the upgraded version of the Bofors 40 Mk3.
 The gun is 40% lighter, as well as smaller and more cost effective than the previous generation Mk3.

 Tridon Mk2

 BAE Systems Bofors unveiled the Tridon Mk2 at Eurosatory 2024.
 Primarily intended for the ground-based air defense (GBAD) role, it is designed as an inexpensive counter-unmanned aerial systems (C-UAS) weapon in addition to traditional aircraft and missile threats.
 The system is based on the Bofors 40 Mk4 naval gun and can be mounted on various 6×6 and 8×8 trucks as well as BvS10 tracked armoured vehicle to provide mobile air defense.
 The gun has a maximum range of up to 12,500 m, a rate of fire of 300 rpm, maximum elevation of 80°, and can traverse 360°.

+Sweden has committed 400 million euros to the purchase of Tridon Mk2 for Ukraine for air defence against drones.